zth/pgtyped-rescript/RESCRIPT.md

 SELECT * FROM books WHERE id = :id!;
 ```

-After running `npx pgtyped-rescript -c pgtyped.config.json` we should get a `books__sql.res` file, with an exported function `findBookById`.
+After running `npx pgtyped-rescript -c pgtyped.config.json` we should get a `books__sql.res` file, with a module `FindBookById` with various functions for executing the query.
 Here's a full example of how we can connect to a database, and use that generated function to query it:

 ```rescript
 open PgTyped